Less effort, more insight: introducing Dependency Graph for Supply Chain

 Enter Semgrep’s Dependency Path.
 By visualizing the path of a critical vulnerability through the graph—traced back three layers to a rarely updated library—developers now know exactly which direct dependencies are responsible for introduction of the vulnerable, transitive ones.
 This map helps prioritize which vulnerabilities to remediate by surfacing how many paths and layers exist.

 Zooming out, Semgrep’s Dependency Graph gives AppSec engineers the clarity they need to take decisive action.
-With this feature in their hands, AppSec teams now have:
+With this feature in their hands, AppSec teams who use Semgrep continue to gain:

 Comprehensive visibility: See and understand your software supply chain: all dependencies, direct and transitive, and vulnerabilities in one instance